owasp-amass/docs/docs/index.md

 - **Docker:** Up-to-date intallation running on your system.
 You can download it from [Docker's Official Website](https://www.docker.com/products/docker-desktop/).

-- **Docker Compose:** Typically, Docker Compose is bundled with Docker Desktop, but you can verify the installation or install in seperately from
+- **Docker Compose:** Typically, Docker Compose is bundled with Docker Desktop, but you can verify the installation or install it seperately from
     [Docker Compose Installation](https://docs.docker.com/compose/).

 - **Git:** To clone the Amass repository.
 Download it from [Git's Official Website](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)